Innei/Typecho-Theme-Paul/README.md

 ## Before Start

-This is a theme for typecho, which suit to write diary and display your home page.
+This is a theme for Typecho, which suit to write diary and display your home page.

 This theme stems from <https://paul.ren>, this is not perfect now, probably had more bugs.
 Cause of them, on the one hand, because of the Typecho's limit.On the other hand, time is in a hurry.